-(including satellite, event, and progressive bingo), Texas Hold-Em Poker and other card games, raffles, scratch-offs, charitable
+(including satellite and progressive or event bingo), Texas Hold-Em Poker, 21, and other card games involving betting, raffles,

-gaming tickets, break-opens, hard cards, banded tickets, jar tickets, pickle cards, Lucky Seven cards, Nevada Club tickets,
+scratch-offs, charitable gaming tickets, break-opens, hard cards, banded tickets, jar tickets, pickle cards, Lucky Seven cards,

-casino nights/Las Vegas nights (other than events not regularly carried on in which participants can play casino-style games
+Nevada Club tickets, casino nights/Las Vegas nights (other than events not regularly carried on in which participants can

 ), and coin-operated gambling devices.
 Coin-operated gambling devices include slot machines, electronic video slot or line

 games, video poker, video blackjack, video keno, video bingo, video pull tab games, etc. See Pub.
 3079, Tax-Exempt Organizations